 This article describes a Windows service workaround to enable the Wowza Streaming Engine™ media server software Transcoder to use Intel Quick Sync and NVIDIA CUDA hardware acceleration.

 The Transcoder in Wowza Streaming Engine supports Intel Quick Sync and NVIDIA CUDA hardware acceleration.
 On Windows, this acceleration relies on interaction with the hardware graphics drivers.
 In the Windows Vista and Windows Server 2008, Microsoft began isolating system services in a non-interactive environment called "Session 0 Isolation."
 Applications running in Session 0 Isolation don't have access to hardware drivers.
 This means that when Wowza Streaming Engine runs as a system service, it can't use hardware acceleration for transcoding.

 You can try to work around this issue by creating a setup where Wowza Streaming Engine is started when a server is rebooted and the server runs in an environment with full access to the graphics hardware.
 The general steps involved are:

-- Create a Windows Scheduled Task that runs the Wowza media server when a particular user logs on to the server.
+- Create a Windows scheduled task that runs Wowza Streaming Engine when a particular user logs on to the server.

 - Configure the server to automatically log on after reboot.

 - Open Task Scheduler (Start > All Programs > Administrative Tools > Task Scheduler).

 - On the Action menu, click Create Task action, set the following values, and then click OK:

 - Click Change User or Group, and then select the user that will be used to automatically log on to the server and run Wowza Streaming Engine.

 - Select Run only when user is logged on.